Instagram Combined Shape quotation Created with Sketch. 69

 Thinking about PreMed?

 We have tailored the Bachelor of Science in Biology program to be one of the best preparations for medical school.
-Just ask your advisor to help you choose the right combination of classes to help you succeed on your MCATs and at a competitive graduate school.
+And, our new Biomedical Science program provides another route to fully customize your academic experiences for medical school.
+Ask your advisor to help you choose the right combination of classes to help you succeed on your MCATs as you pursue a career as a doctor, physician assistant, ophthalmologist, or dentist.

 read more